4neesh/DevBlog/src/blogInProgress/035_GoLangIntro.md

 <br>
 <h4>Simplicity of implementation</h4>
 <p>
-Go is able to pair high sophistication, rich features with an equally simple and straightforward approach to language design.
+Go is able to pair high sophistication and rich features with an elegant approach to language design.
 The framework for testing and profiling Go is also provided as default.
 This supports multiple types of testing.
 </p>
 <p>